MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/360-camera-video-capture.md

 ![360 camera stack](images/360-camera-stack.png)

-Camera IHVs will publish a DMFT that will expose 360 video streams providing spherical frames of a defined format.
+360 camera IHVs will publish a DMFT that will expose 360 video streams providing spherical frames of a defined format.
 The DMFT can be installed and associated with the particular camera via the use of INF file for driver extension as described in the example .INF below.

 The stitching and conversion to equirectangular frames can take place in the camera hardware or inside the DMFT.
 It may be preferable to leverage the DMFT for this purpose, as it will allow use of hardware resources like GPU for efficient processing.
 The DMFT will also populate the following stream and media type properties (as shown in the table below) to identify them as 360 content streams.

 Even if the IHV decides to have the stiching done in the camera hardware, a DMFT is still a mandatory requirement to populate the stream and media type attribute properties for 360 video.

-The following table shows the required stream atribute to indentify a spherical frame source:
+The following table shows the required stream attribute to identify a spherical frame source:

 <table>
 <thead>